Department of Ophthalmology & Visual Sciences

 A: Faculty availability/supervision

 The availability of our faculty for supervision and the tremendous amount of one-on-one teaching by faculty members is a unique feature of our program.
 During surgery, your faculty mentor will be an experienced, usually subspecialty trained, senior faculty member, not simply a more senior resident.
-We believe this high quality of faculty staffing, combined with our superior surgical numbers (for cataract surgery>90th percentile by RRC resident surgery log database) translates to outstanding clinical and surgical training in general comprehensive ophthalmology.
+We believe this high quality of faculty staffing, combined with our superior surgical numbers (for cataract surgery>98th percentile in 2016 by RRC resident surgery log database) translates to outstanding clinical and surgical training in general comprehensive ophthalmology.

 Faculty and resident cohesiveness